 10 Fireworks Effects You Should Know the Names Of

-It's a compact little burst that falls down, well, like a horsetail.
+The horsetail is a compact little burst that falls down, well, like a horsetail.
 You might also hear this one referred to as a Waterfall Shell.

-When the shell bursts, little squiggles of light squirm away from the main burst.
+When the firework shell bursts, little squiggles of light squirm away from the main burst.
 The effect looks like fish swimming away.